Tracking timber: scientific and digital innovations promise wood supply chain transparency

 Read also: Investing in nature’s regenerative power | Lombard Odier

 Investors will also discover new opportunities in supply chain management itself, as companies invest to ensure regulatory compliance.
-According to market analysts Grand View Research, the global market for supply chain management – which is already worth USD 23 billion annually14 – is expected to see compound annual growth rate of 11.2% between now and 203015, driven partly by the need to demonstrate supply chain traceability and sustainability.
+According to market analysts Grand View Research, the global market for supply chain management – which is already worth USD 23 billion annually14 – is expected to see a compound annual growth rate of 11.2% between now and 203015, driven partly by the need to demonstrate supply chain traceability and sustainability.

 For decades, the opacity of timber supply chains has made the industry an easy target for fraud and criminality.
 It has also brought some forests to the brink of disappearing altogether, with potentially catastrophic consequences for our ability to combat climate change.
 National efforts to prevent illegal logging have often seen only patchy success – however, today’s scientific and digital innovations, combined with tighter regulations, offer new hope for the world’s vital forests.